RIPS25-Analog/3D-Random-Placement/README.md

 |   |   ├── ...
 |   |   └── distractors/
 ```
-- ```unused.py```: Stores unused functions, including generating object mask and using regular 2D image as background instead of HDRI.

 ## Limitations

-- Bounding box is not very accurate if the object is highly occulded.
+- Bounding box is not very accurate if the object is highly occluded.
-- Objects flow in the air (we can eliminate this by using Blender's physical simulation and 3D scenes).
+- Objects flow in the air.